Bee Statistics To Prove Why They’re Crucial for Our Environment!

 The free state of Bavaria in Southeast Germany has agreed for 20% of its farmland to be transformed into a bee-friendly area in the hopes of increasing the wild bee populations.

-The Decrease in Bee Population Inspired Low Carbon to Install 25 Beehives on Five of Its Solar Farms (Ethical Unicorn)
+The Decrease in Bee Population Inspired Low Carbon to Install 25 Beehives on Five of Its Solar Farms (Low Carbon)

-In an article by Ethical Unicorn, renewable energy investment company, Low Carbon, has been inspired to increase the bee populations in Cornwall, Dorset, and Suffolk.
-The company, in an attempt to help honey bee colonies, took initiative and installed 25 beehives throughout five of its solar farms.
+In an article by Ethical Unicorn, renewable energy investment company Low Carbon has been inspired to increase the bee populations in Cornwall, Dorset, and Suffolk.
+The company, in an attempt to help honey bee colonies, took the initiative and installed 25 beehives throughout five of its solar farms.

 Out of all the countries in the world, India, with 12.2 million beehives, is the world’s most active bee-friendly country.
 With up to 10,000 bees living in a single hive, India could be home to 122 billion bees.
 That’s roughly 87 bees for every single person in the country!